smithatlanta/smithatlanta/README.md

 #### I'm a GCP Certified Architect with nearly 10 years of experience with AWS as well.
 I'm currently learning more about Azure to round out my knowledge of all the cloud providers.

+#### You can reach me on LinkedIn here:  www.linkedin.com/in/michael-smith-92018610

 <!--
 **smithatlanta/smithatlanta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.